 - File application form.

-- Register and take the Law School Admission Test (LSAT.)
+- Register and take the Law School Admission Test (LSAT,) excluding those with a graduate degree.

-Prospective students must arrange to take the LSAT, which is administered by the Law School Admissions Council (LSAC).
+Prospective students without a graduate degree must arrange to take the LSAT, which is administered by the Law School Admissions Council (LSAC).
 Applicants must have an official LSAT score prior to admission.
-It’s recommended that students complete the LSAT on or before the following schedule to allow timely completion of the application file:Spring Semester– June or October LSAT Summer Semester – December or February LSATFall Semester– February or June LSATAdditional information about the LSAT can be obtained from Law Services, Post Office Box 2000, Newtown, Pennsylvania, 18940-0998 (215) 968-1001.
+Additional information about the LSAT can be obtained from Law Services, Post Office Box 2000, Newton, Pennsylvania, 18940, (215) 968-1001.

 - Submit Transcripts.
-Please register with the Credential Assembly Service CAS, provided by LSAC, for transcript submission.
+Please submit official transcripts to Lincoln Law School of Sacramento, attention registrar, 3140 J Street, Sacramento, CA 95816 OR register with the Credential Assembly Service CAS, provided through LSAC, for transcript submission.

-Upon receipt of an acceptance notice, students will receive instructions on the registration procedure, which is done online.
-Specific registration deadlines are included in the acceptance notice.
+Upon receipt of an acceptance notice, students will receive instructions on the registration procedure.